captn3m0/captn3m0.github.com/_posts/2015-04-06-medium-abuses-nofollow.md

 layout: post
 ---

 I call <a href="https://medium.com" rel="nofollow" title="This is a nofollow link">medium</a> a "_mostly good_" platform for lazy writers.
 A lot of people have written about its excellent typography, or it being the next "big publishing platform".
-I've used medium in the past, and while it does have it benefits, I have stopped using it.
+I've used medium in the past, and while it does have its benefits, I have stopped using it.

 My primary reason was that I already have a blog, where I can control the entire experience.
 This is the same reason why New York Times does not start publishing articles on Medium.